David Shepherd Art of Survival Award WINNER 2021

 I was already a decade into my career as a wildlife artist when I first asked myself the question, “is wildlife art really working for wildlife?

 I had reached a stage where I was no longer feeling satisfied with the work I was producing.
-I was happy from a technical standpoint, but I felt that my drawings had very little meaning. if f anything they were only helping to pedal a false narrative about the health of our planet's wildlife.
+I was happy from a technical standpoint, but I felt that my drawings had little meaning. if anything they were only helping to pedal a false narrative about the health of our planet's wildlife.
 When over ninety percent of all rhinos disappear in just one human lifetime, for no other reason than to give some wealthy people a false sense of virility and status, shouldn’t we perhaps be focusing more on that detail?

 I once believed that beauty alone inspires and compels us to take action.
 This may be the case for some people, but as wildlife enthusiasts we cannot expect everyone to care as much about animals as we do.
-Beauty alone can create a false sense of serenity, preventing people from seeing certain uncomfortable truths.
-Through discussions I have had with the David Shepherd Wildlife Foundation, a new competition was established in 2019 for creatives who practice wildlife artivism.
-The ‘Human Impact’ category at the DSWF ‘Wildlife Artist of the Year’ exhibition is open to artists between the ages of 16-22 years:
+Beauty alone can create a false sense of serenity, preventing people from seeing what is really happening, especially pertinent in this 'post-truth' era we now live in.

 https://davidshepherd.org/wildlife-art/gallery/wildlife-artist-of-the-year-2020-human-impact/